A STORY OF THE DARK SIDE OF COSMETIC SURGERY:

 South Florida was the epicenter of this new phenomenon and if it weren’t so serious it would have been comical.
 The media accounts gave the impression they were holding tryouts for the Darwin Awards.
 Patients selected their surgeon, not on the basis of training, experience, reputation and expertise, but rather on their medical marketing campaign.
 This is a completely fictional account inspired by some of those true stories written by a renowned and highly respected plastic surgeon with a large practice of many years in South Florida, one of the top centers of plastic surgery in America.

-Willy Johnson had it all: good looks, charm, chutzpah, money, and truth be told, the world just didn't deserve him.
-He learned to make a better than good living doing cosmetic surgery on women who were unwittingly able to satisfy his perverted desires, and pay him for the privilege.
+Willy Johnson had it all: good looks, charm, chutzpah, money, and truth be told, he felt as if the world just didn't deserve him.
+He learned to make better than just a good living doing cosmetic surgery on women who were unwittingly willing and able to satisfy his perverted desires, and pay him for the privilege.
 Oh sure, there were those in Miami, his competitors who ran him down for his lack of training and talent, but he really didn't give a fuck.
-Life was good and getting better now that he had become the Medical Director of the spa owned by the Northcuts, where untrained surgeons could wreak their havoc without having to bother with training and credentials.
+Life was good and getting better now that he had become the Medical Director of the fancy new spa owned by the Northcuts, where untrained surgeons could wreak their havoc without having to bother with training and credentials.

 DR. MYRON M. PERSOFF